Your BBQ, grilling, and outdoor cooking missions will eventually bring you to one of life’s simple joys: meat on a stick.

 Morole 33PCS Grilling Metal Skewers

-This 33-piece set includes eight 16-inch wooden handle skewers, eight 16-inch thread skewers, eight 14-inch straight skewers, eight corn forks, and a storage bag.
+This 33-piece set includes eight 16-inch wooden handle skewers, eight 16-inch thread skewers, eight 14-inch straight skewer, eight corn forks, and a storage bag.

-Wooden skewers, even when soaked, have a hard time handling the heat.
+Wooden skewers, even when soaked, have a hard time handling the heat since they are not flexible grilling skewers.
 Any high-temp grilling items will do better with a metal alternative.